stephlaf/moviemaster/README.md

+Movie Master

-This is a personal version of our team's (of 4) final projetct as part of Le Wagon Montreal's 9 weeks bootcamp.
+This is a personal version of our team's (of 4) final projetct as part of [Le Wagon](https://www.lewagon.com) Montreal's 9 weeks bootcamp.

 The challenge was to bring the project from idea to demo, as an MVP version, in 2 weeks.